Form a S-Corp in South Carolina

 2

-Designate a registered agent with a South Carolina address to receive legal documents on behalf of the corporation.
+Designate a registered agent with a physical street address in South Carolina who is authorized to receive legal documents and official notices on behalf of the corporation.
+The registered agent can be an individual resident or a qualified commercial registered agent service.

 3